Basecamp of the Rockies

 Western State Colorado University

 No mention of Gunnison would be complete without talking about Western.
-Established in 1901, Western State Colorado University is a public, liberal arts university with a private-college feel, offering an education of value.
+Established in 1901, Western Colorado University is a public, liberal arts university with a private-college feel, offering an education of value.
 Western students come to Gunnison from across the U.S. to receive an outstanding educational experience.

 Programs include fine arts, natural sciences, business administration, recreation and outdoor education, environmental studies, exercise science, and energy-related fields.
 To ensure success both in and out of the classroom, undergraduates have access to research that most universities reserve for graduate students.
 Graduate degrees, various pre-professional studies and specialized programs also are offered.